KrisN13/Forecasting-UK-Grid-Carbon-Intensity/README.md

 For the standard household, no EV load is included (EV disabled).

 Two strategies:

-- `low_intensity`: shift flexible load into hours with lowest carbon intensity.
+- `low_intensity`: shift flexible load into hours with lowest carbon intensity
-- `max_renewable`: shift flexible load into hours with highest renewable share.
+- `max_renewable`: shift flexible load into hours with highest renewable share

 Summary for 2024: